-An unfortunate inverse relationship between need and demand was termed “the inverse care law” by Julian Tudor Hart: those at highest need are the least likely to receive care particularly preventive care.16
+An unfortunate inverse relationship between need and demand was termed “the inverse care law” by Julian Tudor Hart: those at highest need are the least likely to receive care, and particularly preventive care.17

 An unintended consequence of interventions is often that their initial uptake occurs among groups such as opinion leaders, informed people and the “worried well” so that their health improves, widening the disparities in health between them and other, less informed people.
 If subsequent population health efforts succeed in increasing uptake by specifically targeting the less informed people, the gap can narrow again.
-However, as innovations are always being proposed, the health gap produced by delayed uptake of innovations is likely to persist.
+However, innovations are always being proposed, so the health gap produced by delayed uptake of innovations persists.
 A Public Health Agency of Canada report presented a diagram illustrating how delayed adoption of innovations can generate socioeconomic disparities in health (see page 9, Figure 3 of the report).

-Since the publication of the Wilson and Jungner criteria in 1968, some formal, organized screening programmes have been introduced, and others have been considered.
-Opinions on screening criteria have also progressed; the criteria now include the notion of screening programmes, informed choice for patients, equity in application of the programme, and evidence of costs and benefits, and of effectiveness of the programme.
+Since the publication of the Wilson and Jungner criteria in 1968, some formal, organized screening programs have been introduced, and others have been considered.
+Opinions on screening criteria have also progressed; the criteria now include the notion of screening programs, informed choice for patients, equity in application of the program, and evidence of costs and benefits, and of effectiveness of the program.